inbo/coding-club/docs/index.md

 Check the [workflow page]({{ site.baseurl }}{% link workflow.md  %}) to see the step-by-step workflow to organize an INBO coding club.

+### How to become a member of the INBO Coding Club?

+For INBO Employees

+If you have an INBO email account, simply reach out to any of the core team members to be added to our internal R mailing list.
+All Coding Club-related communications will be distributed through this channel.

+For External Collaborators

+Are you from another organization or university and involved in INBO projects or activities?
+We'd love to have you join us!
+Contact us, and we'll add you to our external invitee list to ensure you're informed about all Coding Club events.

 ### Did we figure that out ourselves?

 No :-).
 We got inspired by foreign initiatives such as the [ourcodingclub Edinburgh](https://ourcodingclub.github.io/).
 Moreover, more and more initiatives illustrate that coding together can be effective to improve ecological/environmental research.
 Interesting reading material in that sense is the [Ocean Health Index project paper](https://www.nature.com/articles/s41559-017-0160) published in Nature Eccology & Evolution.
 The Software and Data Carpentry organisation proves that we all can overcome our fear to code.
 Their material is highly inspiring for setting up the challenges, e.g. the [ecology workshop](http://www.datacarpentry.org/lessons/#ecology-workshop).